African American Museum and Library at Oakland

-The African American Museum and Library at Oakland (AAMLO) is a museum and non-circulating library dedicated to preserving African American history, experiences and culture on 14th Street in Downtown Oakland.
-It contains an extensive archival collection of such artifacts as diaries, correspondence, photos, and periodicals.
+The African American Museum and Library at Oakland (AAMLO) is a museum and non-circulating library in the Oakland Public Library system dedicated to preserving African American history, experiences and culture.
+Located on 14th Street in Downtown Oakland, California, United States, the museum contains an extensive archival collection of such artifacts as diaries, correspondence, photos, and periodicals.

 History

 The AAMLO is located at the Charles S. Greene building which previously was the Carnegie library.
 The building served as the Oakland Main Library from 1902 to 1951.

-The AAMLO began as a private collection in 1946, and on July 2,1965 became the East Bay Negro Historical Society (EBNHS).
+The AAMLO began as a private collection in 1946, and on July 2, 1965, became the East Bay Negro Historical Society (EBNHS).
 It later changed its name to the Northern California Center for Afro-American History & Life, before being incorporated into the city of Oakland in 1994 under its current name, the African American Museum and Library at Oakland.